Subchapter 08G – Continuing Professional Education (CPE)

 (3) courses taken at regionally accredited colleges and universities;

-08G .0406 Compliance with CPE Requirements
+21 NCAC 08G .0406 Compliance with CPE Requirements

-(a) All active CPAs shall file with the Board a completed CPE reporting form by the July 1 renewal date of each year.
+(a) All active CPAs shall file a reporting of CPE minutes by the July 1 renewal date of each year.
 The Board may audit information submitted by licensees who apply for a renewal license.

 (b) If a CPA fails to complete the CPE requirements prior to the end of the previous calendar year but the CPA has completed them by June 30, the Board may:

-(1) issue a letter of warning for the first such failure within a five calendar year period; and
+(1) issue a letter of warning for the first such failure within a five-calendar year period; and

-(2) deny the renewal of the CPA’s certificate for a period of not less than 30 days and until the CPA meets the reinstatement requirements set forth in 21 NCAC 08J .0106 for the second such failure within a five calendar year period.
+(2) deny the renewal of the CPA’s certificate for a period of not less than 30 days and until the CPA meets the reinstatement requirements set forth in 21 NCAC 08J .0106 for the second such failure within a five-calendar year period.

-08G .0409 Computation of CPE Credits
+21 NCAC 08G .0409 Computation of CPE Credits

 (b) Completing a College Course.
-CPE credit for completing a college course in the college curriculum shall be granted based on the number of credit hours the college gives the CPA for completing the course.
-One semester hour of college credit shall be 15 CPE credits; one quarter hour of college credit shall be 10 CPE credits; and one continuing education unit (CEU) shall be 10 CPE credits.
-However, under no circumstances shall CPE credit be given to a CPA who audits a college course.
+CPE credit for completing a college course in the college curriculum shall be granted based on converting the number of credit hours the college gives the CPA for completing the course into minutes.
+One semester hour of college credit shall be 750 CPE minutes.
+No CPE credit shall be given to a CPA who audits a college course.
 No more than 50 percent of the CPE credits required for a year shall be credits for completing a college course.

 (f) Instructing a College Course.
-CPE credit for instructing a graduate level college course shall be given based on the number of credit hours the college gives a student for successfully completing the course, using the calculation set forth in Paragraph (b) of this Rule.
-Credit shall not be given for instructing an undergraduate level course.
-In addition, no more than 50 percent of the CPE credits required for a year shall be credits for instructing a college course.
+CPE credit for instructing a college course above the level of accounting principles shall be given based on the number of credit hours the college gives a student for completing the course, using the calculation set forth in Paragraph (b) of this Rule.
+No more than 50 percent of the CPE credits required for a year shall be credits for instructing a college course.